deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 * The capability of a machine to imitate intelligent human behavior.
 * A computer system able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

-There are a lot of ways to simulate human intelligence, and some methods are more intelligence than others.
+There are a lot of ways to simulate human intelligence, and some methods are more intelligent than others.

 AI can be a pile of if-then statements, or a complex statistical model.
 The if-then statements are simply rules explicitly programmed by a human hand.
-Taken together, these if-then statements are sometimes called rules engines or expert systems.
-The intelligence they might mimic could be an accountant with knowledge of the tax code, who takes information you feed it, runs the information through a set of static rules, and gives your the amount of taxes you owe as a result.
+Taken together, these if-then statements are sometimes called [rules engines, expert systems or symbolic reasoning](./symbolicreasoning).
+The intelligence they might mimic could be that of an accountant with knowledge of the tax code, who takes information you feed it, runs the information through a set of static rules, and gives your the amount of taxes you owe as a result.

 Usually, when a computer program designed by AI researchers actually succeeds at something -- like winning at chess -- many people say it's "not really intelligent", because the algorithm's internals are well understood.
 So you could say that true AI is whatever computers can't do yet. ;)